AdaptiveCpp/AdaptiveCpp/src/compiler/llvm-to-backend/clspv/llvm-to-clspv.md

 Pass for fixing resulting SROA components from large structs so that we don't lose the address space of pointers between `PtrToInt` then `IntToPtr` on a Value.

+### ConstantAddrSpacePass

+Module pass for ensuring constant global variables use the constant address space.